CodeCreatePlay360/PandaEditor/README.md

 ### Starting a new project
 PandaEditor has a project based workflow, when you first start PandaEditor a default project with some sample programs is setup for you.
 Its located in current working directory and should not be deleted.
-You can use default project for any purpose, however to create a new project
+You can use default project for any purpose, to create a new project
 **Menubar > Project > Start New Project** and choose a valid name and path.

 ### Resource management
-* To import resources in your project go to **Resource browser > ( select any folder) > Import Resources**.
+* To import resources ( models, textures, shaders etc. ) in your project go to **Resource browser > ( select any folder) > Import Resources**.
-* In PandaEditor you can also append a folder outside of your current working project, to append an external folder go to **Menubar > Project > AppendLibrary ( and select the folder containing resources you want to append for your project )**, editor will start monitoring changes to any appended directory, the appended resources exists in you project like any other imported resources.
+* You can also append a folder outside of your current working project, **Menubar > Project > AppendLibrary ( and select the folder containing resources you want to append for your project )**, editor will start monitoring changes to any appended directory, the appended resources exists in you project like any other imported resources.

 ### Hot keys
 * **alt + right mouse button** to rotate